 If you’ve procrastinated on winterizing your RV, don’t wait any longer!
 If you live in a cold climate, you need to take several steps to prepare your RV for the winter months.
-The biggest task is winterizing your RV plumbing.
-This involves draining all the water, blowing it out with compressed air, and filling the plumbing system with RV antifreeze.
+It is now time to learn how to winterize your RV

-We’ve broken the winterization process down into 9 steps.
+We’ve broken down the steps on how to winterize your RV to 9 steps.
 You need to do them all (or take your RV to a dealer and pay them to do it).